babinyurii/apobec/README.md

 # apobec
-`apobec` contains two scripts that are used for NGS data analysis by HBV crispr/cas9 research group.
+`apobec` contains two in-house scripts that are used for NGS data analysis by HBV crispr/cas9 research group.

 ## Requirements
 - Python 3